 A US Department of Agriculture report published in 1974, cautioned that only 11 percent of the full-time Kona coffee farmers were under 55 years old and the report also suggested that the coffee industry was in jeopardy of dying out.
 It was simply impossible to be full-time farmers of Kona coffee and make ends meet because of unstable prices, and it was the older, more settled group who could afford full time farming.

-Over twenty years later, thanks to farmer determination, a loyal following and the natural tenacity of the plant, Kona coffee cultivation has a more varied mix of farmers and the crop is in demand.
+Many years later, thanks to farmer determination, a loyal following and the natural tenacity of the plant, Kona coffee cultivation has a more varied mix of farmers and the crop is in demand.
 Many people seeking alternate lifestyles during the 1970s, discovered the pleasures of Kona and the farming life, eventually purchasing land leases and this mix of real individuals now thrive as Kona coffee farmers.

 According to the Hawaiian Experiment Station- Bulletin #66, published in 1932, “with the exception of land rental and fertilizer, the entire cost of coffee as it is sold to the mill…is represented in hand labor.”
 Nothing has changed and that formidable amount of “hand labor” contributes to the high value and excellent quality placed on the taste of Kona Coffee.

-Once picked coffee is off to the mill.
-The assortment of farm vehicles found at the pulping mill is indeed colorful with WWII Jeeps, trusty and rusty 4 X 4’s with nonfunctioning odometers/license plates and the occasional newer pickup truck.
+Once picked, coffee is off to the mill.
+The assortment of farm vehicles found at the pulping mill is indeed colorful with WWII Jeeps, trusty and rusty 4 X 4’s with non-functioning odometers/license plates and the occasional newer pickup truck.
 Sometimes only a single bag emerges from the trunk of the family car.

 The coffee beans are then washed clear with pure volcanic aquifer water- some of the purest water in the world and now the beans will be dried to the parchment stage.
-For best results, the beans are laid out on the hoshidana *( above- ground drying platforms) so that Kona’s warm sun and gentle breezes will dry the precious beans to the correct moisture level.
+For best results, the beans are laid out on the hoshidana *( Japanese for above- ground drying platforms) so that Kona’s warm sun and gentle breezes will dry the precious beans to the correct moisture level.

 The drying beans are watched closely and raked often for uniform drying.
 The hoshidana is cleverly constructed so that at the first sign of a rain shower, a roof can be quickly drawn over the entire platform, protecting the beans.
 Some processors elect to use forced hot air in large containers to speed up the drying beans, and many purists claim they can actually taste the difference between sun-dried and kiln-dried.
 The connoisseur avers that the sun dried beans maintain more of the delicate mellow flavor associated with Kona’s coffee.
 This is the *parchment* stage which had followed follows the *cherry* stage.

 Most coffee is kept stored at the parchment level.
-When the farmer wants green coffee, he takes his parchment bags to the green or dry miller and the coffee beans then have their outer skin or parchment removed.
+When a farmer needs green coffee, he takes his parchment bags to the green or dry miller and the coffee beans then have their outer skin or parchment removed.
 Next the beans can be graded according to size and defects, or kept in an “Estate Grade”, and they can also be State of Hawaii Certified as to Origin and Grade by Hawaii Agriculture Inspectors.
 Green coffee may be stored in a climate controlled atmosphere for up to a year.
 Some experts claim the flavor is enhanced by storage while others say fresh is best.